Relative R\'enyi Entropy Under Local Quenches in 2D CFTs: Conclusions and discussions

-It is important to note that the RRE studied in this paper cannot be analytically continued in either RCFTs or holographic CFTs.
-Analytical continuation remains challenging, and the reasons for this limitation are not yet fully understood.
-We hope to gain deeper insights into this problem in future work.
-Additionally, since the RRE is sometimes symmetric between two density matrices, exploring the sufficient and necessary conditions that lead to this symmetry remains an interesting open question.
-We would like to leave further detailed investigation on them to future work.
+It is important to note that the RRE studied in this paper cannot be analytically continued in either RCFTs or holographic CFTs. {Similar considerations have been explored in previous works, such as~\cite{Caputa:2014vaa}, where the Rényi entanglement entropy in free four-dimensional $U(N)$ Yang-Mills theory was found to scale as

+which diverges in the von Neumann limit $n \to 1$.
+The authors of~\cite{Caputa:2014vaa} attribute this divergence to the breakdown of the large-$N$ expansion, suggesting that connected diagrams must be resummed to obtain the correct leading contributions.
+In our case, one might expect a similar issue since our computation includes only the identity fusion channel.
+However, we emphasize that in rational CFTs, the identity channel is dominant.
+This is supported by the fact that the vacuum block alone correctly reproduces the entanglement entropy evolution following local operator quenches in rational CFTs~\cite{He:2014mwa}.
+We aim to investigate this in future work.} Additionally, since the RRE is sometimes symmetric between two density matrices, exploring the sufficient and necessary conditions that lead to this symmetry remains an interesting open question.
+We would like to leave a further detailed investigation on them for future work.